-The trustees are in the process of formulating a reserves policy and continue to keep levels of reserves under close review.
-The informal policy has been to maintain free reserves at a level at least equivalent to 3 months' operating expenditure, and this has been achieved throughout the year under review.
+The trustees have established a policy to maintain free reserves at a level at least equivalent to 3 months' operating expenditure, and this has been achieved throughout the year under review.

 Statement of responsibilities of the trustees

 The trustees are responsible for preparing the Annual Report and the financial statements in accordance with the applicable law and the United Kingdom Generally Accepted Accounting Practise (UK GAAP).